 Calls will be answered either in Brest or in Portsmouth.

 At its ninety-eighth session, the Maritime Safety Committee (MSC 98) considered the under-reporting of incidents of piracy and armed robbery against ships in the Gulf of Guinea.
 The Committee noted that the information provided by ships to the MDAT-GoG when transiting West African waters was intended to help build a common maritime picture between countries in the region and to support actions and interventions by regional navies in response to piracy attacks.

-MSC 98 approved a circular on the reporting of incidents of piracy and armed robbery against ships in the Gulf of Guinea which will be available soon.
+MSC 98 approved a circular on the reporting of incidents of piracy and armed robbery against ships in the Gulf of Guinea which is available here.